Close Menu

 • Have a bloated belly

-Can I Get Typhoid Vaccine During Pregnancy?
+Can I Get a Typhoid Vaccine During Pregnancy?

-How Does Typhoid Affect My Baby?
+How Does Typhoid Affect The Fetus?

-Salmonella is notoriously famous for causing abortion especially if left untreated.
-The infection can reach the baby to potentially put you at a risk of miscarriage, pre-mature birth or a low birth weight baby.
-Septic and early second trimester abortions are often seen in typhoid affected pregnant women.
-Because most typhoid patients are restricted to liquid diet, there is a good chance that you and your baby miss out on healthy nutrition.
+How Does Typhoid Affect My Baby_Salmonella is notoriously famous for causing abortion especially if left untreated.
+The infection can reach the baby to potentially put you at a risk of miscarriage, premature birth, or a low birth weight baby.
+Septic and early second-trimester abortions are often seen in typhoid-affected pregnant women.
+Because most typhoid patients are restricted to a liquid diet, there is a good chance that you and your baby miss out on healthy nutrition.

-If the typhoid affected pregnant woman receives proper treatment the child born is usually healthy and safe.
+If the typhoid-affected pregnant woman receives proper treatment the child born is usually healthy and safe.

 What Precautions Can I Take Against Typhoid When I Am Pregnant?

-Here is a gist of what to avoid if you want your pregnancy to be protected from the hazards of typhoid fever.
+Here is a list of what to avoid if you want your pregnancy to be protected from the hazards of typhoid fever.
 Hygiene and personal cleanliness are very important aspects in the prevention of typhoid fever.

 1. Wash hands with soap and water before and after every meal